Is it a bird, a plane? No, it's Putin, human crane

-MOSCOW Russian President Vladimir Putin, who has tracked a Siberian tiger and posed with a polar bear, on Wednesday took his love of wildlife to new heights by flying with cranes - to lead them on a migration route.
+MOSCOW, Sept 5 Russian President Vladimir Putin, who has tracked a Siberian tiger and posed with a polar bear, may soon be taking his love of wildlife to new heights by flying with cranes - to lead them on a migration route.

-Putin has communed with wild animals several times as part of an effort to create the image of a clean-living, nature-loving person during his 12 years as Russia's paramount leader.
+Putin has communed with wild animals several times as part of an effort to create the image of a clean-living, nature-loving leader in 12 years in power.

-This time around, he donned a baggy white costume with a spacious helmet and goggles and flew in a motorized deltaplane light aircraft surrounded by several young cranes that were born in captivity, in order to help introduce them to the wild.
+This time around, according to Russian media reports, he will don a white costume and pilot a hang glider, leading cranes through the air in a project to help introduce birds born in captivity to the wild.

-"They got used to it.
-They are not afraid, they are overtaking the deltaplane," a smiling Putin said after landing, as shown on broadcaster Rossiya 24.

-"They are overtaking, approaching the wing from the left, from the right, from above.
-Well done.
-Beautiful guys.
-Cute.
-They are three months old but already quite big."
+Some reports said he would wear a beak as part of the costume whose purpose is to prompt cranes to follow his flight on a migration route, part of a project aimed at protecting the endangered Siberian Crane.

+"The role of the pilot is the leader of the flock.
+He shows the route of the flight," the daily Vedomosti website quoted scientist Yuri Markin as saying.

+Putin's spokesman Dmitry Peskov could not be reached by Reuters on Wednesday but he was quoted by Interfax as saying Putin intended to take part in the "Flight of Hope" project in the Yamal peninsula in the coming days, but he gave no details.

-Earlier in the day, reports of Putin's planned new stunt spawned an array of amused comment on the Internet, with one cartoon referring to a leaked U.S. diplomatic cables in which Putin was deemed Russia's "alpha-dog".
+The reports have spawned an array of amused comment on the Internet, with one cartoon referring to a leaked U.S. diplomatic cables in which Putin was deemed Russia's "alpha-dog".

 The cartoon portrayed the Putin in a black suit with grey wings fixed to his hands, telling three birds: "Let's assign the roles right away - I am the alpha-crane!"